livekit-examples/realtime-room-monitor/README.md

 See [agent-console/README.md](./agent-console/README.md)

-## How to Observe the log events from a simple pipeline agent
+## How to Observe the Log Events from a Simple Pipeline Agent

 1. Run the `agent-console` frontend locally.